Old Murder Stories Taken From Area Newspapers

 While scanning old newspapers, I noticed a lot of murders, both solved and unsolved.
 While I haven’t copied and typed each and every one, I have gathered quite a collection for The Lawrence Register website.

 Due to the fact that the file is growing so large, and it takes a long time to download, I have had to divide the files into smaller one to make it easier to view.
 We hope you take time to read these, as a lot of persons are mentioned in them.
 A big thanks goes to Peggy Wells, who helped me copy and type a lot of these stories.

-- Charles Davis, Murderer of Ella Mae Welch – It was reported on the streets Monday evening about 6:00 that Charles Davis, murderer of Ella Mae Welch, one week ago today, was dying at the county jail from the self inflicted wound to his throat.
+Charles Davis Murdered of Ella Mae Welch – It was reported on the streets Monday evening about 6:00 that Charles Davis, murderer of Ella Mae Welch, one week ago today, was dying at the county jail from the self inflicted wound to his throat.

-- William Wolfe, well known contractor – Suffering with a bullet wound in his left arm, and Charles Sisler of Third and Buckhorn street is a prisoner at the city jail charged with shooting with intent to kill.
+William Wolfe, well known contractor,who resides at the Clifford Hotel on Fourth and Lawrence streets is a patient at the Marting Hospital, suffering with a bullet wound in his left arm, and Charles Sisler of Third and Buckhorn street is a prisoner at the city jail charged with shooting with intent to kill.